 2. Context and Background

 Act 1988 (Cth) (‘Privacy Act’).
 The APPs provide a regulatory framework for the collection, use

-- current, new and past members of HIF; and
+(a) current, new and past members of HIF; and

-- contractors, suppliers and any individual or third party organisation that HIF may engage in
+(b) contractors, suppliers and any individual or third party organisation that HIF may engage in

-3.1 Personal Information
+3.1.
+Personal Information

 Information or an opinion about an identified individual, or an individual who is reasonably

-- whether the information or opinion is true or not; and
+(a) whether the information or opinion is true or not; and

-(b) whether the information or opinion is recorded in a material form or not”.
+(b) whether the information or opinion is recorded in a material form or not.

 Some examples of personal information are name, date of birth and contact information.